sjessa/cytoscope/README.md

 each containing as many samples as you like.

 NOTE: The `sn_id` fields **must** match exactly the sample IDs used to name your data.
-The `Sample n name` fields can be friendlier versions of the sample IDs, or exactly the same; nothing depends on these and they are just for listing the available datasets.
+The `Sample n name` fields can be friendlier versions of the sample IDs, or exactly the same; nothing depends on these and they are just for listing the available datasets within the app.

 ## 4. Open `app.R` in RStudio and hit `Run App`!